usdoj-crt/beta-ada/_pages/_resources/accessible-cells.md

 {% figcaption %}
 <b>Drawing Notes:</b><br>
 <b>1.</b> Side grab bar: There is a grab bar on the adjacent side wall that is at least 42 inches long and from 33 to 36 inches above the floor.<br>
-<b>2.</b> Side grab bar: There is a grab bar on the adjacent side wall that is at least 42 inches long and from 33 to 36 inches above the floor.<br>
+<b>2.</b> Rear grab bar: There is a grab bar behind the toilet that is at least 36 inches long and from 33 to 36 inches above the floor.<br>
 <b>3.</b> Flush valve is located in reach range and is operable without tight grasping, twisting, or pinching.<br>
 <b>4.</b> Toilet seat height: The toilet seat needs to be from 17 to 19 inches above the floor to permit transfers to and from wheelchairs.<br>
 <b>5.</b> Toilet centerline: The toilet bowl needs to be centered 16 to 18 inches from the side wall,{% fn 2 %} so that inmates with disabilities can use the side grab bar.